quixio/quix-samples/python/destinations/InfluxDB/README.md

 - **INFLUXDB_ORG**: Organization name in InfluxDB.
 (Default: `<ORG>`, Required: `False`)
 - **INFLUXDB_DATABASE**: Database name in InfluxDB where data should be stored.
 (Default: `<DATABASE>`, Required: `True`)
 - **INFLUXDB_TAG_COLUMNS**: Columns to be used as tags when writing data to InfluxDB.
 (Default: `['tag1', 'tag2']`, Required: `False`)
-- **INFLUXDB_MEASUREMENT_NAME**: The InfluxDB measurment to write data to.
+- **INFLUXDB_MEASUREMENT_NAME**: The InfluxDB measurement to write data to.
 If not specified, the name of the input topic will be used.
 (Default: `<INSERT MEASUREMENT>`, Required: `False`)

-## Setup and Usage

-1. Ensure you have all the required dependencies installed.
-2. Configure the necessary variables as mentioned above.
-3. Use the provided `main.py` as the entry point for the plugin.
+## Requirements / Prerequisites

+You will need to have an InfluxDB 3.0 instance available and an API authentication token.

 ## Contribute